May 1984: Giorgio Moroder

 I’m being too generous.

-The same thing probably happened EVERYWHERE (except at a single screening at Woldman).
+The same thing happened EVERYWHERE (except at a single screening at Woldman).

 You just can’t win.
 Really.
 Don’t even try.